CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Deploy the application to the Azure Kubernetes Service.md

 1. In the **Apply with YAML** pane, paste the below YAML code, which creates a service in AKS **(1)** and click on **Apply (2)**.
 Make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the YAML file.

-    >**Info:** The below YAML script will create an AKS service inside the contoso-traders namespace that you have created in previous steps.
+    >**Info:** The below YAML script will create an AKS service inside the contoso-traders namespace that you have created in the previous steps.
 AKS Service is an abstract way to expose an application running on a set of Pods as a network service.

     ```yaml
       #YAML Script